 Main Ingredients:

 Skinless, bone-in chicken thighs — I’ve tested this recipe countless times using different cuts of chicken like chicken breast, and thighs are always the winner.
 They take about the same time to cook as the rice without getting dry.
-I’ve also found that it’s best to use skinless thighs (or remove the skin) because the skin can add extra fat and make the rice a bit greasy.
+I’ve also found that it’s best to use boneless skinless chicken thighs (or remove the skin) because the skin can add extra fat and make the rice a bit greasy.

 Long-grain white rice — Basmati or Jasmine rice works best because they stay fluffy even after an hour in the oven.
 I’ve tried using short grain rice like risotto or paella rice, but it was too sticky, and brown rice was a little too chewy.
 If you want the same flavors without the carbs, try my chicken and cauliflower rice.